Panuvat-Dan/Machine_learning_study/README.md

-# Machine_learning_study
+# Machine_learning_Attrition <IBM data-set>

 ## Objective

-To study Machine learning algorithms and concepts by doing
+To study Machine learning algorithms and concepts by exploring the IBM dataset

 ## Installation